 Data from the meters is encrypted and sent through a safe and secure network to the utility databases.
 The meter system transmits only the water or electric meter readings, the meter identification number, and diagnostic information to verify that the automated meter equipment is operating correctly.
 Only key authorized utility personnel, such as customer service representatives, can access your account if needed.
 There is no personal identifying information captured by the smart point or transmitted by the meter.

 The new meters use wireless radio frequencies or RF, similar to wireless Internet and cable TV, which many people already have in their homes.
 Radio frequencies are also used in cell phones, microwaves and even baby monitors.
 Digital water and electric meters operate at much lower levels of radio frequencies than any of those.
 The meters and communication system are regulated to meet all federal communications, safety standards and codes.
 This is very helpful website from the Federal Communications Commission or FCC explaining radio frequencies.

-You can also check the findings of the Centers for Disease Control and the American Cancer Society.
+You can also check the findings of the American Cancer Society.

 Call 911.
 All Clayton Police Department calls are routed through 911.
 Even if it's not an emergency, the dispatchers are trained to route any and all calls for the Town of Clayton, and they will get your information to our animal control officer.
 Never hesitate to call 911 if you need police response of any kind – including our animal control officer.

 Hopefully you’ll find answers on this page, but if you still need to speak to someone, please call the Clayton Police Department at 919-553-4611 and ask for Animal Control.
 Business hours are Monday through Friday 8 a.m. to 5 p.m.
 You can also send an email to email@example.com.
 If you need an officer to come to your location, call 911.